metricjar/atom-python/README.md

 BACKLOG_SIZE = 500

 # Retry on 500 / Connection error conf
 # Retry max time in seconds
 RETRY_MAX_TIME = 1800
 # Maximum number of retries (set it to 1 in order to disable retry).
-# This value is ignored if RETRY_FOREVER = False
+This value is ignored if RETRY_FOREVER = True
 RETRY_MAX_COUNT = 12
 # Base multiplier for exponential backoff calculation
 RETRY_EXPO_BACKOFF_BASE = 3
 # Should the worker in BatchEventPool retry forever on server error (recommended)
 RETRY_FOREVER = True

+# Tracker backlog conf
+# Tracker backlog Queue GET & PUT Block or not.
+BACKLOG_BLOCKING = True
+# Queue GET & PUT timeout in seconds (ignored if backlog is blocking)
+BACKLOG_TIMEOUT = 1

 # Init a new tracker:
 tracker = IronSourceAtomTracker(batch_worker_count=config.BATCH_WORKER_COUNT,